 On Aug.
-1, 2020, on the steps of the California Capitol, the far-right “Rescue America Rally” gathered hundreds of angry Trump supporters and an array of equally provocative speakers.
-But despite a steady stream of extreme rhetoric, local coverage by the Sacramento Bee and two TV outlets suggested this to be a simple conservative assembly.
+1, 2020, on the steps of the California Capitol, the far-right “Rescue America Rally” gathered hundreds of angry Trump supporters to hear an array of equally provocative speakers.
+But despite a steady stream of extreme rhetoric, local coverage by the Sacramento Bee and two TV outlets suggested this to be just a simple conservative assembly.

 Omitted from the sanitized coverage was any mention of the many references to demonic liberals, to an Auschwitz-like furnace, or an audience call to kill all Democrats.
-We covered this dereliction of journalistic duty in the lead article of our debut issue to it.
-Then we further detailed the rally when exposing that one of the rally organizers – a GOP-endorsed Congressional candidate – had used a former strategist from a large U.S. hate group to train his campaign staff and volunteers.
+We covered this dereliction of journalistic duty in the lead article of our debut issue.
+Later, we exposed that one of the rally organizers – a GOP-endorsed Congressional candidate – had used a former strategist from a large U.S. hate group to train his campaign staff and volunteers.

 It has now been six months since the rally.
 Following the Jan.
 6 U.S. Capitol riot, the Bee and TV outlets have finally started covering area extremists.
 (See this recent story and this piece.)
 But as a reminder of how unusually extreme the Aug.
 1 rally was, here is a roundup of the surprising activities since by many of the speakers that day: